-Raccoons may look harmless and you may consider them to be only a nuisance, but they can cause serious damage and injuries.
+Raccoons may look harmless, and you may consider them only a nuisance, but they can cause severe damage and injuries.
 A hungry raccoon might dig holes in your lawn and tear garbage bags open.
-After it begins to feel safe on your property, it may attack pets or farm animals.
+It may attack pets or farm animals after it begins to feel safe on your property.
 Raccoons could even attempt to enter your home.

-These furry mammals usually look for food during the night in order to avoid being seen.
+These furry mammals usually look for food at night to avoid being seen.
 There are many ways to detect raccoons on your property, though, even if you can actually spot them.
-Vegetables in the garden may go missing at night, for example, or seed from a bird feeder may vanish.
+Vegetables in the garden may go missing at night, or seeds from a bird feeder may vanish.

-You can also look for a latrine.
+You can also look for a restroom.
 No, raccoons haven’t figured out how to use toilets.
 They leave excrement in large piles that are known as latrines.
-Rather than defecating in random locations, they prefer to select certain rocks, trees and stumps for this purpose.
+Rather than defecating in random locations, they prefer to select certain rocks, trees, and stumps.
 Unfortunately, your deck or attic may also become a latrine.

-These creatures dig holes to find worms to eat, so make sure to check your yard every few days.
-While holes aren’t necessarily a sign of raccoons, if you notice them in conjunction with scratch marks, tree damage and partially eaten food, it’s likely you’re dealing with raccoons.
+These creatures dig holes to find worms to eat, so check your yard every few days.
+While holes aren’t necessarily a sign of raccoons, if you notice them with scratch marks, tree damage, and partially eaten food, you’re likely dealing with raccoons.

 Use caution if you handle objects that raccoons bite or touch.
-Such items may include bird feeders, food remnants, trash and feces.
+Such items may include bird feeders, food remnants, trash, and feces.
 These animals can transmit diseases through indirect contact.
-They spread tularemia, parvovirus enteritis, rabies and various parasites, according to the Rhode Island Department of Environmental Management.
+According to the Rhode Island Department of Environmental Management, they spread tularemia, parvovirus enteritis, rabies, and various parasites.

 Some people scare raccoons away by yelling at them.
 You can also use outdoor lights, put up a scarecrow or turn on a boombox.
 The problem is that these animals learn quickly.
-Such techniques may prove useful at first, but a raccoon will eventually realize that it has nothing to worry about.
+Such techniques may prove helpful initially, but a raccoon eventually realizes it has nothing to worry about.
 This is particularly true in urban areas.

-To avoid injuries and diseases, it’s best to hire a local pest control expert.
+It’s best to hire a local pest control expert to avoid injuries and diseases.
 Professionals know how to remove raccoons and prevent them from returning to your property.
-If you live in the Houston area, contact ABC Home & Commercial Services.
+If you live in Houston, contact ABC Home & Commercial Services.
 We’ll provide you with more details and a quote.